Syimyk21/midterm_project/README.md

-This is my first project.

-It's a calculator between simple and scientific calculator.
+A calculator between simple and scientific calculator.

 You don't need to install anything.